 Eventually we reached a gloomy rocky ravine near the foot of the peak itself, and the path led up there to the first of the wire cable protection.
 Since this was the first time for Bob, Annette, Andree, Darryl and Markus, we went over proper installation of the special Ferrata self-belay device, as well as a couple of other safety points.
 And then we were off. and it was indeed an 'A', with the route being a fairly well-defined path on a ramp with a big dropoff on one side, but which could be easily walked at all times.
 The route continued, with intermittent protection, back and forth through the easier terrain on the mountain.
 Occasional views across the valley were given an ethereal quality by the mist and clouds.
 And it had not rained for the past few hours.

 Soon the summit cross, a large metal structure with stones in it, could be seen.
 By this time a number of people had passed us and had congregated at the summit.
 We reached the summit not long before a fairly large group of Italians arrived.
 As we were having a snack, and admiring the views as they popped in and out around us, this group started humming..., and then singing a song, in multi-part harmony.
 A hush fell over the other summiteers, and we soaked it all in: the swirling mist, the glimpses into the depths, and the beautiful mountain hymn.
 It was wonderful, and totally different from the kind of experience you'd get, say, on Mount Marcy in the Adirondacks.
-I recorded almost all of the song, and you can hear it by clicking on one of the links for it below.
-I've provided both an .mp3 and a real audio file, so one of those should work for most people.
+I recorded almost all of the song, and you can hear it by clicking on the audio miniplayer below.

 Markus and Darryl on summit